jbernadas/downloader-uploader/README.rst

 Contributions and comments are welcome at: http://github.com/jbernadas/document-uploader

-These are the dependencies it requires:
+These are the requirements:

 - selenium
 - os
+- lxml
+- bs4
 - requests
 - urllib
+- geckodriver - downloaded separately from Mozilla repository at https://github.com/mozilla/geckodriver

 Installation
 ============